junxit/us-congress-bills-119/metadata.md

 - 2025-07-24 — Introduced in Senate
 - 2025-07-24 — Read twice and referred to the Committee on Environment and Public Works.
+- 2025-10-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 190.
+- 2025-10-15 — Senate Committee on Environment and Public Works discharged, by petition, pursuant to 5 U.S.C.
+802(c).
+- 2025-10-15 — Senate Committee on Environment and Public Works discharged, by petition, pursuant to 5 U.S.C.
+802(c).